atrn/dcc/README.md

 abstracted interfaces to the compiler and other tools to remove the platform-specific conditiona.

+The code has lots of comments.
+Many of them correct.
+The commenting is a really the result of using Visual Studio Code and its Go package's default configuration which lints your code and produces lots of warnings about naming and commenting and so on.
+Rather than disabling the tool like a sensible person I appeased it and wrote the things it told me to write.
+That stopped it drawing squiggles and annoying icons all over the place which I interpreted as being a good thing.
+Visual Studio Code is very useful for Go (the debugger works).

 ## License

 `dcc` is  released under  the GPL,  version 2.
 If  you advance  dcc, and